 After graduating with honors from the University of Texas at Austin with a communications degree, she attended law school at Southern Methodist University, where she focused on environmental law.
 Awarded an externship with the Environmental Protection Agency's water department, Evans also became president of the SMU Environmental Law Society and served as chief editor of the law school's news periodical.

 After positions in lobbying and securities law with respected Texas-based firms, Evans began to pursue her own philanthropic and environmental interests by focusing on the evolving water crisis in Africa.
 She founded Well Aware as a 501(c)3 non-profit organization, whose mission is to provide sustainable, life-saving water as a catalyst for lasting community and economic development.
-She is now also the founder and principal of Aurora Global, whose mission is helping other organizations improve, enhance and evaluate their water system and water infrastructure projects and processes.
+In her role as CEO of Well Beyond, her team is helping other organizations improve, enhance and evaluate their water system and water infrastructure projects and processes.

 Evans and her team work with the great potential that already exists in struggling communities while catalyzing development through access to clean water.
 Evans has frequent speaking commitments on the success of this approach, as well as on water charity failure, cross-discipline approaches to social impact, nonprofit administration, creative fundraising, social media and global water issues.
 Recent speaking engagements have included the New York Times Women in the World event at Lincoln Center, Skytop Strategies Water and Long Term Value Conference, Texas World Cultures Conference, U.S. Embassy Islamabad Young Entrepreneurs, panelist for the Inter-American Commission on Human Rights Conference, panelist for the Austin Woman Anniversary Celebration, panelist for the Africa Business Expo, Populate Wall Street, various National Charity League events, and the Social Media for Nonprofits Conference.